PrivacySafe/3NWeb-architecture/README.md

 ### <a name="section-pola"></a> The Principle of Least Authority for client-server architectures

+Client-server systems are used everywhere, they are efficient.
+Often clients pass some data to server, and this becomes a magnet for bad actors.
+Any bit of passed data and meta-data comes with an implicit authority that gets abused.
+We should apply the Principle of Least Authority (POLA).

+Let's formulate POLA in terms relevant to client-server communications as 3N's:
+ - No plain text user content should be given to server.
+ - No unnecessary metadata should be present or generated in client-server interaction.
+ - Nothing can be abused on the server, when the first two criteria are met.

+We use 3N principle every time in assesing protocols' designs.
+The first N is met by end-to-end encryption (E2EE), and in principle this is a solved problem.
+The second N, the metadata part, will take more consideration and specific tricks for particular services.

 ### <a name="section-federation"></a> Federated systems, classical vs web styles